Sellf/docs/source/includes/_margins.md

 Parameter | Description
 --------- | -----------
-ID | The unique identifier of the product to retrieve
+id | The unique identifier of the product to retrieve